 It does boast unique features too, including the ability to record stereo audio and the choice of recording framerates, but these may be too niche for the majority of consumers.

 Don't have a Mac?
-Here's how to screen record on Windows 10.
+Here's how to record your screen (and webcam) in Windows 10.